anonymousbitcoin/anon/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Bitcoin Private requires ZeroMQ API version 4.x or newer, which you will need to install if you are not using the depends system.
+The ZeroMQ feature in Anonymous Bitcoin requires ZeroMQ API version 4.x or newer, which you will need to install if you are not using the depends system.
 Typically, it is packaged by distributions as something like *libzmq5-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.